EmCat2000/manual/05-typed-inputs/index.md

 The “Multiple inputs” option:
 The list block introduced earlier accepts any number of inputs to specify the items of the new list.
-To allow this, [Snap]{.snap} introduces the arrowhead notation (⏴⏵) that expands and contracts the block, adding and removing input slots.
+To allow this, Snap*!* introduces the arrowhead notation (⏴⏵) that expands and contracts the block, adding and removing input slots.
 (Shift-clicking on an arrowhead adds or removes three input slots at once.)
-Custom blocks made by the [Snap]{.snap} user have that capability, too.
+Custom blocks made by the Snap*!* user have that capability, too.
 If you choose the “Multiple inputs” button, then arrowheads\index{arrowheads} will appear after the input slot in the block.
 More or fewer slots (as few as zero) may be used.
 When the block